Altron01/DevOps-Open-Source-Platform/setup/kubed/README.md

 # Kubed Helm deployment

+## NOTE: Kubed is no longer free, please use a different solution

 ## Summary
 This guide will show how to install Kubed via Helm, this will allow you to sync secrets among your namespaces.
 The process is the same independently of the kubernetes version.